 A bit later, Archangel was kidnapped by the Ravens, some semi-immortal beings.
 Since he had killed one of their group, Angel had to take the place of the member he had killed.
 The effect of Warren joining the group would be permanent once he had killed someone.
 Charlotte Jones, the woman Archangel had saved a few months ago, was intended to be Warren's victim, until he found out that she was a single mother after her husband had died whilst on duty (he had been a cop).
 Charlotte's courage let Angel break free of the Ravens and after he killed the leader of the Ravens, Crimson, they were much weaker than before.
 Shortly afterwards, Charlotte and Warren started dating.

 During the story arc known as X-Tinction Agenda, the X-Men found out that Cameron Hodge was still alive.
 He had made a deal with a demon and now had a scorpion-like cybernetic body which was nearly indestructible.
 Hodge was also in charge of Genosha.
+All three teams (X-Men, X-Factor and the New Mutants) converged upon Genosha, and all were resoundingly defeated and taken prisoner.
+During the X-Team's captivity, Hodge pitted Archangel against Wolverine and unearthed some long-thought buried animosity between the two mutant competitors.
+Eventually, the X-Teams freed themselves and confronted Hodge.
 Cyclops, Havok and Archangel managed to destroy all of Cameron's body except his head.
 The New Mutant Rictor toppled the Genoshan Citadel on top of Hodge's head, burying it forever.
-Many weeks later, Archangel rejoined the X-Men after the events of the Muir Island Saga, with Warren being a member of the Gold Team led by Storm.
+Many weeks later, Archangel rejoined the X-Men after the events of the Muir Island Saga, with Warren becoming a member of the Gold Team led by Storm.

 Despite the large amount of time that had passed, Warren was still lost in self-pity because of the changes Apocalypse had made to him.
 Around this time, the Morlocks had an uprising against the city.
 Warren and the rest of the X-Men went into the tunnels beneath New York, where Archangel found the spot where he had been crucified.
 Jean Grey helped open Warren's eyes and Warren came to terms with his fate.
 He also realized that the wings were not acting of their own accord when he was angry, and that it was his own suppressed anger that was making them react the way they were.